MRes

 How to choose between MRes and MPhil/PhD

-All research students are encouraged to register for the MRes in order to complete the requisite training for carrying out a doctoral research project in Anthropology regardless of whether they hold a degree in Anthropology.
+All research students are encouraged to register for the MRes in order to complete the requisite training for carrying out a doctoral research project in anthropology, regardless of whether they hold a degree in anthropology.

 Students who complete the MRes successfully will transfer to MPhil status after completing the dissertation (usually in September) and register for the MPhil/PhD degree afterwards.

-However, if you hold an MA in Anthropology with a substantial methods training component it is possible to register directly for the full-time MPhil programme provided the Department and your future supervisor(s) agree after interviewing you.
+However, if you hold an MA in Anthropology with a substantial methods training component it is possible to register directly for the full-time MPhil programme, provided the department and your future supervisor(s) agree after interviewing you.

 MPhil-registered students are expected to audit the courses available to the MRes students and present assessed material similar to the MRes dissertation during their first year to be upgraded to PhD status.

-Only after they have been upgraded successfully they can start fieldwork or other forms of data-collection.
+Only after they have been upgraded successfully can they start fieldwork or other forms of data collection.

 Students cannot be registered as PhD students without having gone through this process.